bratikov/percona-everest-php-client/docs/Api/DatabaseClusterApi.md

 createDatabaseCluster($namespace, $databaseCluster): \Everest\Model\DatabaseCluster
 ```

-Create a database cluster
+Create database cluster

-Create a database cluster
+This API creates a new database cluster in the specified namespace.

 ### Example